Back-UPS ES 400/550/700

 2. Use thumbtacks or tape to hold this page in place against the wall.
 Use a sharp nail or pin to puncture the centre of each template circle to mark the wall.

 3. Install the mounting fasteners at the marked locations.
 Leave the head of both fasteners 8 mm (5/16) out from the face of the wall.
 The fasteners must be able to support 6.8 Kg.

-4. Mount the UPS by positioning the key-hole slots over the mounting fasteners heads.
+4. Mount the UPS by positioning the key-hole slots over the heads of the mounting fasteners.
 For vertical mounting, slide the UPS down into place.
 For horizontal mounting, turn it slightly counterclockwise